Sacramento Discrimination Lawyers

 At a previous firm, Mr. Webber obtained a settlement on behalf of a single plaintiff against a large retailer where the plaintiff was subjected to offensive race harassment.

-Webber Law Group obtained a settlement of $700,000 on behalf of an employee who was subjected to whistleblower retaliation and wrongfully terminated.
+Webber Law Group obtained a settlement of $725,000 on behalf of an employee who was subjected to race harassment at work.

 In a workplace discrimination case, you can receive compensation for a variety of damages.
 These damages include: